Inflation in Chile: 1970s and 1980s

 During 1972, the macroeconomic problems of the Allende administration continued to mount.
 Inflation surpassed 200 percent, and the fiscal deficit surpassed 13 percent of GDP.
 Domestic credit to the public sector grew at almost 300 percent, and international reserves dipped below US$77 million.
-Real wages fell 25 percent in 1972.
-At the same time, the United States conducted a campaign to deepen the inflation crisis.

 In 1975 Milton Friedman explained the inflation that Pinochet's Chile was experiencing was the result of a government budget deficit.
 Exchange rates were not a major topic during Friedman's and Arnold Harberger's visit to Chile in 1975.
-Economist tended to converge on the idea that Chile was not prepared neither for a floating nor a fixed exchange rate.
+Economists tended to converge on the idea that Chile was not prepared neither for a floating nor a fixed exchange rate.

 Following a series of economic reforms implemented from the mid-1970s onward Chile's economy bounced back and boomed.
 The boom ended in the economic crisis of 1982.
-The Latin American debt crisis had a devastating impact on every Latin American country, but Chile was hit hardest with a GDP decline by 14%, while Latin American GDP diminished by 3.2% within the same period.
+The Latin American debt crisis had a devastating impact on every Latin American country, but Chile was hit hardest with a GDP decline of 14%, while Latin American GDP diminished by 3.2% within the same period.
 Besides the Petrodollar recycling and the 1979 energy crisis there were some specific Chilean reasons for the crises too.
 The Chicago Boys had expected that since the government had achieved a fiscal surplus and the decision for external borrowing was left to private agents a foreign exchange crisis would not occur.
 But in an effort to fight inflation Dollarization was introduced which lead to a Peso revaluation that caused high current account deficits which led to an increase in foreign lending.
 Additionally capital controls were abandoned and the financial market deregulated which led to an undamped increase in private foreign borrowing.
 The debt crises led to a bank run which led to an economic crises.